Detoxify your liver

 Learn how to detox your liver with delicious turmeric tea, using the powerful liver detoxifying spice, turmeric.
-This is also a powerful anti-inflammatory!
+This is also a powerful anti-inflammatory and works wonders for joint and arthritis pain!

 Our air is toxic, our food is toxic, our water is toxic, and the list goes on.
 This makes our liver overburdened, stressed and overworked trying to keep up with the onslaught of toxins that get thrown at it daily.
 When our liver can’t keep up with our toxic load, toxins accumulate in the body.
 In fact, studies shows that 100 percent of human fat cell biopsies reveal elevated levels of known toxins.
 And that’s a big problem because as a result, our health suffers in major ways!